ceiling

 Dave

-1. After U.S. weather observing practice, the ceiling classification applied when the reported ceiling value has been determined by a pilot while in flight within one and one-half nautical miles of any runway of the airport.
+1. Initially, the ceiling classification applied when the reported ceiling value was determined by a pilot in flight within one and a half nautical miles of any runway.
+In aviation weather observations, aircraft ceilings refer to vertical visibility or obscuring phenomena aloft as well as clouds.